Our whole school approach to attendance and punctuality

 What about absences?

 The school does not usually authorise holidays in term-time except in exceptional circumstances.
 If the Principal declines your absence request, and the absence is taken anyway, this will be regarded as an unauthorised absence.
-If this happens, the LA may will be made aware and you may be asked to attend an attendance meeting with the school or LA.
+If this happens, the LA are made aware and you may be asked to attend an attendance meeting with the school or LA.

 What can you do to help?